This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - Off-Grades of Grain and Grades of Screenings Order

-- The Off-Grades of Grain and Grades of Screening Order is issued by the Canadian Grain Commission.
+The Off-Grades of Grain and Grades of Screening Order is issued by the CGC.
 It provides the authority for the application of the grading terms rejected, sample, tough,damp, moist, and wet, and defines grades of screenings.

 - official inspection